 Arsenio Stanley Pierre and Marcus Darren Ginyard decided to go on a shopping spree for cars after creating synthetic identities that they thought were foolproof.
-They tried to carry out an extravagant scheme using fraudulent social security numbers, drivers licenses and employer information to illegally buy dozens of vehicles and attempting to buy 90 more vehicles illegally.
+They tried to carry out an extravagant scheme using fraudulent social security numbers, drivers licenses and employer information.
 In all, they successfully financed 37 cars and attempted 90 thefts in total.
 They attempted to steal over $3 million in cars with synthetic identities which caused losses of $1.2 million to the lenders and dealerships impacted.

 The Bonnie and Clyde Synthetic team were shut down by the Orange County Vehicle Theft Task Force and the Secret Service.

 The Investigation Began in December 2018 in Synthetic Identity Fraud